brainglobe/slicereg/README.md

 Once you've logged in, copy-paste the authentication token from the browser into your terminal and press enter.
 The example data will appear in the project's data directory.

+### Documentation

+Developer documentation is found in README files in the subdirectories.
+Open different folders to learn more about what their purpose is.